KaplanOpenSource/israeli-opensource-companies/README.md

 As an Israeli Open Source consulting company, we are proud to present the eco system of Israeli companies which create Open Source projects.
 The list is curated under <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/80x15.png" /></a>

+## Israeli Open Source Companies

 Companies are sorted by name.
 Contributors are welcomed, open a pull request to add new companies / projects or update the existing information.

 | Company | Projects | Founders |
 |---|---|---|